About Reach Out and Read

 The program begins in infancy and continues through age 5 years, with a special emphasis on children growing up in low-income communities.
 Pediatric providers throughout Indiana prescribe new books to their youngest patients and encourage families to read together.
 Ages birth to 5 are the most critical for brain and language development, and parents and caregivers play a crucial role in their child’s development.
 Children who are read to at an early age develop a lifetime love of books and learning.

-The program is led by Program Manager, Madison Criswell, and Program Coordinator, Jillian Phillips, with the support of the Indiana Chapter of the American Academy of Pediatrics, and volunteer Medical Director, Dr. Jill Berg.
+The program is led by Program Manager, Madison Criswell, with the support of the Indiana Chapter of the American Academy of Pediatrics, and volunteer Medical Director, Dr. Jill Berg.

 What happens in the first few years builds the foundation of a child’s life.
 These precious moments become cherished memories—but their impact on a child’s future is far more critical.
 Research shows that building strong foundational relationships —as we do when we read together—can overcome some of the negative effects of adverse childhood experiences (ACEs)